-Another history in Space Science has just created – this time the credit goes to Astronaut Scott Kelly.
-After spending nearly one year in International Space Station Kelly will land at Baikonur Cosmodrome in Kazakhstan.
+Another history in Space Science has just been created – this time, the credit goes to Astronaut Scott Kelly.
+After spending nearly one year in International Space Station, Kelly will land at Baikonur Cosmodrome in Kazakhstan.

 Astronaut Scott Kelly born on February 21, 1964, is a retired U.S. Navy Captain returning to earth after 340 days in space, the longest stay in space for a NASA astronaut.
-The longest stay for any person in ISS is held by Russian astronaut Valeri Polyakov who returned in Earth in 1995.
+The longest stay for any person on ISS is held by Russian astronaut Valeri Polyakov who returned to Earth in 1995.

-Kelly and along with Russian cosmonaut Mikhail Kornienko and Sergey Volkov will be landing at Baikonur Cosmodrome at 11.25 p.m EST with the Russian Soyuz spacecraft.
+Kelly, along with Russian cosmonaut Mikhail Kornienko and Sergey Volkov, will be landing at Baikonur Cosmodrome at 11.25 p.m EST with the Russian Soyuz spacecraft.

-Here is a series of tweet Astronaut Scott Kelly before his departure from ISS and NASA.
+Here is a series of tweets Astronaut Scott Kelly before his departure from ISS and NASA.